coyigbo/distributed-llama-8b-training/README.md

 # Distributed LLaMA Training with PEFT

-Large-scale LLM training implementation with distributed data parallel, developed as part of a project for NYU's Big Data and Machine Learning Systems course.
+Large-scale LLM training implementation with distributed data parallel, developed as part of a project for NYU's Big Data and Machine Learning Systems course, leveraging NYU’s High Performance Computing (HPC) clusters for distributed training.

 ## Project Overview